Tom Saintfiet: Bangladesh

 Saintfiet signed a short three-month contract with Bangladesh in June 2016.
 The start of his tenure did not go well as Bangladesh lost 0–5 to Maldives in an international friendly, the biggest defeat in Saintfiet's career so far.
-But the team bounced back with a 0–0 home draw against the Bhutan national football team in a 2019 AFC Asian Cup qualification match.
+But the team bounced back with a 0–0 home draw against the Bhutan in a 2019 AFC Asian Cup qualification match.
 Saintfiet cited the lack of strikers in the team as a major concern.

 Trinidad and Tobago

 Saintfiet, who took up the position of head coach of Trinidad and Tobago on 7 December 2016 following the dismissal of Stephen Hart, tendered his resignation to the Trinidad and Tobago Football Association (TTFA) only 35 days later.
 In the four matches Trinidad and Tobago played with Saintfiet at the helm, the team lost 2–1 to Nicaragua and then defeated them 3–1.
 Trinidad and Tobago lost in extra-time to both Suriname and Haiti in a Caribbean playoff for the 2017 CONCACAF Gold Cup qualifiers.
 Saintfiet cited a lack of support as the reason for his departure in a statement he released.
-He could never use his best team, the games were played on non-FIFA dates and about 15 major players weren’t available for different reasons.
+He could never use his best team, the games were played on non-FIFA dates and about 15 major players weren't available for different reasons.
 He was forced to use mostly local based players but TTFA and the league did not accept his request to postpone the league for 2 weeks during the preparation and the play-offs.
 For this reason, Saintfiet could not even select his best local based players.
 This combined with TTFA ignoring his request for a professional qualified capable staff were the reason he resigned.